sanyassyed/DataEngineering_Seafood_Data_ETL_Pipeline/documentation.md

         - [Setting secrets example](https://medium.com/google-cloud/managing-secrets-for-gcp-cloud-functions-844a56c8a820)

     ## NOTE:
-    * When performing data entry remeber to read the `DATA ENTRY INSTRUCTIONS` sheet first
+    * When performing data entry remember to read the `DATA ENTRY INSTRUCTIONS` sheet first
     * Always remember to enter the mandatory fields
     * `ShelfLifeDaysRemaining` value is 0 if `ExpirationDate` is crossed
     * During testing do not pull the data from the Googlesheets URL continuously as it will lead to `403: Forbidden` Error as there is a usage limit per 100 seconds